 Improving Climate Adaptation—Is Measurement a Barrier?

 Many leading agencies and foundations have announced large climate adaptation investments to improve climate resilience, and they will need reliable evidence to assess which investments are the most impactful.
 Yet, lack of clarity about which approach to take when measuring climate resilience is a barrier that needs to be overcome to help move these strategies forward.
-Join us for a panel discussion webinar, followed by a roundtable with resilience measurement experts.
+On Tuesday, December 6, 2022, we hosted a panel discussion webinar to explore this topic further, followed by a roundtable with resilience measurement experts.

 Panel webinar: 11:00 a.m.—12:00 p.m.
 ET.
-In this webinar, a panel of experts will discuss the leading approaches to resilience measurement, the analytical challenges and opportunities that arise when applying each approach to measuring climate resilience, and tools available to those looking to implement such measures.
+In this webinar, a panel of experts discussed the leading approaches to resilience measurement, the analytical challenges and opportunities that arise when applying each approach to measuring climate resilience, and tools available to those looking to implement such measures.

 - Dr. Tulika Narayan (discussant), vice president of climate change, Mathematica